tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 2. Register your application
 Sign in to the account and navigate to <a target="_blank" href="https://app.optimizely.com/accountsettings/apps/developers">https://app.optimizely.com/accountsettings/apps/developers</a>.

-On this page, click on "Register a new application"
+On this page, click on "Register a new application".

 <img src="/assets/img/integrations/tracking_register.png">